share-ready video preset

 Quick flow

-1. Drop a representative source file into the route and inspect its local metadata first.
+1. Drop a representative source file into the page and inspect its local metadata first.

 2. Read the browser capability panel before you assume the preferred output container is realistic on this machine.

-3. If support is partial, use the route's fallback guidance and still-frame capture instead of forcing a brittle export path.
+3. If support is partial, use the page's fallback guidance and still-frame capture instead of forcing a brittle export path.

 Benefits

-A Picmu scenario route for video for telegram, with preset-led local controls, honest browser support checks, and still-frame fallback.
+A Picmu scenario page for video for telegram, with preset-led local controls, honest browser support checks, and still-frame fallback.

 This page starts with the workflow's real browser constraints instead of hiding them behind a generic converter promise.